gambitph/Titan-Framework/README.md

 ## Recent Changelog

+#### Version 1.7.3
+* Fixed bug introduced in 1.7.2 where admin options sometimes were not being saved

 #### Version 1.7.2
 * EDD option can now check for updates all by itself (thank you julien731)
 * `get_post_types` function now callable from `tf_create_options`